Blackstone-Security-Group/blackstonesecuritygroup.co.uk/campaign-soap-opera.md

 - **International corporations, corrupt politicians, and even cartel bosses** use Tanoa as a financial loophole to move funds without scrutiny.
 - **The government benefits from this system**, as it attracts wealth while avoiding complete dependence on drug money or international trade.

+### Tourism – A Luxury Resort Amidst the Chaos

+Tanoa features a high-end resort on one of its northern islands, catering to wealthy tourists looking for an exclusive getaway.

+- **Strict Security Measures** – The resort operates with its own private security force, ensuring the safety of its guests and keeping them away from mainland conflicts.
+- **Limited Interaction with Locals** – Visitors are discouraged from traveling beyond resort grounds due to the instability on the main island.
+- **A Symbol of Wealth & Isolation** – While the elite enjoy luxury, locals struggle with economic instability, fueling resentment among certain factions.

 ## The Political Landscape – A Government Walking the Line

 The government of Tanoa is not entirely corrupt, but not entirely clean either.
 It struggles to maintain independence while dealing with foreign pressure, internal crime, and economic instability.